Greater Glasgow and Clyde Medicines

 This preparation may be particularly useful in women with heavy menstrual bleeding requiring (reversible) contraception.

 Prescribe by brand name.
-Intra-uterine delivery system releases levonorgestrel (52mg) and offers contraception for up to 6 years (as per FSRH advice).
+Intra-uterine delivery system releases levonorgestrel (52mg) and offers contraception for up to 8 years.

 For preferred intra-uterine delivery system in endometrial hyperplasia and/or endometrial protection, please refer to section 6.4.1.2